Even-cycle decompositions of graphs with no odd-$K_4$-minor: Structure theorem for signed graphs with no odd- -minor

 We can now state the structure theorem.

 \begin{THM}[{Lov\'asz, Seymour, Schrijver, and Truemper in Gerards~\cite[Theorem 3.2.4]{gerards}}] Let $(G, \Sigma)$ be a signed graph with no odd-$K_4$-minor.
-Then at least one of the following holds. \begin{enumerate}[(i)] \item $(G, \Sigma)$ is almost bipartite, planar with two odd faces, or isomorphic to $\tilde{K_{3}^{2}}$.
+Then at least one of the following holds. \begin{enumerate}[(i)] \item $(G, \Sigma)$ is almost balanced, or planar with two unbalanced faces, or isomorphic to~$\tilde{K_{3}^{2}}$.

 \item $(G, \Sigma)$ is not $2$-connected.

 \item $(G, \Sigma)$ has a $2$-separation $(G_1, G_2)$ where each $(G_i,E(G_i)\cap \Sigma)$ is connected and not a signed subgraph of $\tilde{K_{2}^{2}}$.